asciamanna/asciamanna.github.io/_posts/2018-03-25-too-simple-to-test.md

 When developers raise concerns about the maintainability of tests for simple code, I suggest that simple code often has simple tests.
 Keeping tests simple is one of the key characteristics of quality microtests that I've written about [here]({{ site.baseurl }}{% post_url 2018-01-30-sos-to-save-sinking-test-suites %}).
 Simple tests have an extremely low maintenance cost.
 So low, in fact, that their value in documenting a fact or behavior of the system exceeds their cost of maintenance.[^2]

-Consequently, more complex unit tests with larger test scopes that test across multiple object boundaries end up having a much higher maintenance cost.
+Consequently, more complex unit tests with larger test scopes that test across multiple boundaries end up having a much higher maintenance cost.

 ### Documentation Rule